 Thirdly, most have also not started tackling unstructured data that may contain that PII.
 Most companies are working on dated data governance policies to begin with and haven’t updated systems, process, procedures, included unstructured data, and don’t have the tools in place to properly protect data.
 So they will need to first, find what data they have (whether it is dark or otherwise), and get rid of it based on its age and usefulness.

-On a separate, yet related note, I listened to a webinar recently by AITE Group, and as with most research organizations, the privacy regulation subject was touched on.
+On a separate, yet related note, as with most research organizations, a recent webinar by AITE Group, touched on the privacy regulation subject.
 Since California has set their privacy regulations wheels in motion, and there are 11 other states that are making changes for the stricter, the U.S. is seemingly having problems with standardizing privacy laws across the nation.
 Arguments around who will enforce (which, by the way, was a common question with respect to GDPR), and how can’t be decided on.
 And this makes sense.
 For Europe, there are 27 member states, so they will enforce their own vs. the U.S. – we are one country.
-So while I do believe that there does need to be a national data privacy law, I am not holding my breath.
+So while there does need to be a national data privacy law, let’s not hold our breath.